blizzardfun/Biodiversity/README.md

  The belly button data is stored in sqlite database files with a Flask API server providing JSON files at the following endpoints.

- `/names` provides the list of sampe names.
+ `/names` provides the list of sample names.

  `/metadata/<sample>` provides the metadata about a particular sample.